ishancrat/Image-Resize/README.md

   2. opencv
   3. tkinter

-Note: Python and the required libraries need to be pre-installed
+Note: Python and the required libraries need to be pre-installed.
+Originally written only for reading and writing to jpeg/png formats